 Interceptor - This monthly tablet can be given to cats or dogs, and handles heartworm, hookworm, roundworm, and whipworm.
 The active ingredient is milbemycin oxime.

 Sentinel - The monthly pill protects against heartworms, roundworms, hookworms, whipworms.
 It also stops flea eggs from developing to the next stage.
-The active ingredients are milbemycin oxime and lufenuron.
+The active ingredients in Sentinel oral tablets for dogs are milbemycin oxime and lufenuron.

 Trifexis - A chewable tablet, this medication works against fleas, heartworm, hookworm, roundworm, and whipworm.
 This monthly medication is for dogs only and has spinosad and milbemycin oxime.